Unboxed-Software/solana-course/content/token22-on-chain.md

 The `errors.rs` and `utils.rs` files are already filled out for you. `errors.rs` is where we have defined our custom errors for our program.
 To do this, you just have to create a public `enum` and define each error.

 `utils.rs` is a file that only contains one function called `check_token_program`.
 This is just a file where you can write helper functions if you have the need.
 This function was written ahead of time and will be used in our program to simply log the specific token program that was passed in the instruction.
-We will be using both `Token Extension Program` and `spl-token` in this program, so this function will help clarify that distinction.
+We will be using both `Token Extensions Program` and `spl-token` in this program, so this function will help clarify that distinction.

 `lib.rs` is the entrypoint to our program, as is the common practice in all Solana programs.
 Here we define our program ID using the `declare_id` Anchor macro and the public `token_22_staking` module.
 This module is where we define our publicly callable instructions, these can be thought of as our program's API.